rerun-io/rerun/docs/content/reference/types/views/spatial2d_view.md

 The visual time range can be overridden also individually per entity.

-* sequence: The range of time to show for timelines based on sequence numbers.
+* ranges: The ranges of time to show for all given timelines based on sequence numbers.
-* time: The range of time to show for timelines based on time.

 ## Links
  * 🐍 [Python API docs for `Spatial2DView`](https://ref.rerun.io/docs/python/stable/common/blueprint_views#rerun.blueprint.views.Spatial2DView)